notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- example from [[Longwell25demsChenyDemoc|Longwell25: Did Democrats Have a Liz Cheney Problem? (with Jen Psaki)]] :
 		- D's apparently made democracy a talking point, put Cheney on, etc. because polls seemed to say that "democracy" was salient
 		- But R's didn't want to hear D democracy talking points b/c the Ds who "stole" the election.
-	- **India**: after an election, ask poll issue questions is a bunch of ways
+	- **India**: after an election, ask poll issue questions in a bunch of ways
 		- train a model to predictive model of the vote
 		- jointly tune an LLM that learns to ask the most predictive questions for each issue
 		- somehow, how do model how the candidates stood on the issue, though...
+## Detection of emotional communities
+- [[Tham25emotionPolicyView|Tham25emotionPolicyView]] says political explanation theories no longer work, need to consider emotional communities.
 # Destructing Conspiracy Theories
 - facts don't seem to work, can reinforce existing opinion (references..)
 - conspiracy theory attractions